clockworkgeek/Magento-Extra-RESTful/docs/Products.md

   - `sku`: A string that will be appended to the product's SKU if this value is selected.
   - `sort_order`: Integer.
   - `title`: **Required**.
 Store-specific text to be displayed to end user.
-  - `value`: Use this to identify existing values to be modified.
+  - `value_id`: Use this to identify existing values to be modified.

 ## Delete